 What is the current rating of the TORTOISE’s™ internal switches?

-The two internal SPDT switches built into the TORTOISE™ are rated to SWITCH one amp loads.
+The two internal SPDT switches built into the TORTOISE™ and SMAIL™ are rated to SWITCH one amp loads.
 However, these switches will CARRY 4-5 amps without problem.
 Since they are used primarily for static frog or siding power and are not actually switching the locomotive load, no contact arcing will occur and the one amp rating is not an issue.
-They are safe to use with most DCC systems as the electronic over-current protection of the DCC booster will shut down the booster before the TORTOISE switches will fail.
+They are safe to use with most DCC systems as the electronic over-current protection of the DCC booster will shut down the booster in case of a short before the TORTOISE switches will fail.

 How do I make connections to the TORTOISE™ circuit board?